Lewy body dementia (LBD) is the 2nd most common type of progressive dementia after Alzheimer's disease.

 LBD is not a rare disease.
-It affects an estimated 1.4 million individuals and their families in the United States.
-Because LBD symptoms can closely resemble other more commonly known diseases like Alzheimer’s and Parkinson’s, it is currently widely underdiagnosed.
-Many doctors or other medical professionals still are not familiar with LBD.
+It affects more than a million people and their families in the United States alone.
+Because LBD symptoms may closely resemble other more commonly known disorders like Alzheimer’s disease, it is currently widely under-diagnosed.

-LBD is an umbrella term for two closely related clinical diagnoses: Parkinson’s disease dementia and dementia with Lewy bodies (DLB).
+LBD is an umbrella term for two related diagnoses:

 - A person with "dementia with Lewy bodies" will develop dementia and other LBD symptoms, one of which may be changes in movement like a tremor (parkinsonism).

 - In the other form of LBD, people will present first with changes in movement leading to a Parkinson’s disease diagnosis; over time many will develop dementia years later.
 This is diagnosed as “Parkinson’s disease dementia”.